-QHS is also entering into a dual credit partnership with JWCC for semester courses titled Introduction to Education (VED303) and Media & Technology in Education (VED304).
-Students who are interested inpursuing an Education major (K-12) in college should consider enrollment.
+QHS is also entering into a dual credit partnership with JWCC for a semester course titled Introduction to Education (VED303).
+Students who are interested in pursuing an Education major (K-12) in college should consider enrollment.

 CHILDCARE

 The Articulation Agreement with JWCC Early Childhood states that a student must be enrolled in the 4 semesters of Childcare 1 and 2.
 They must complete both classes with an 83% or above.
 There is a Learning Objective sheet that the teacher completes for each student ranking their understanding of concepts, and demonstration of skills as well as planning and leading activities using knowledge of child development.
 This results in a Child Care course final rating which must be a 1, 2 or 3.
 The necessary paperwork is turned into the Chair of the Early Education Department and IF the students enrolls in the Early Education Program they receive articulated credit for EDU 102 - Intro to Early Childhood Education.